magdic/bookapp/README.md

-## Book App Training  :octocat: :octodex:
+:octocat: ## Book App Training  :octocat:
 Start to parse the PSD to HTML.